paumartinezrs/KD-Tree/README.md

 ### Introduction
 ***
 This project consists on the implementation of a KD-Tree.
 These are data structures used to organize points in a k dimensional space to facilitate operations such as search and retrieval in a such efficient way.

-A k-d tree is a data structure used to organize points in a k-dimensional space.
-It recursively divides the space along axes into smaller regions, creating a hierarchical binary tree structure.
+To achieve this, it recursively divides the space along axes into smaller regions, creating a hierarchical binary tree structure.

 K-d trees, in low to moderate dimensions, are particularly useful and efficient for nearest neighbor searches and range queries.
 During a search, the tree is traversed to find the closest point to a given query point.
 This is done by recursively exploring the branches of the tree and prioritizing the ones that are most likely to contain the nearest neighbor.